devopsarr/sonarr-go/sonarr/docs/EpisodeFileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteEpisodefileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteEpisodeFileRequest struct via the builder pattern

 Name | Type | Description  | Notes